joelkanyi/GoTCharactersKMM/README.md

-# GoTCharactersKMM
+# GoTCharactersKMP
-A sample app that shows how to use Kotlin Multiplatform Mobile (KMM) to share code between Android and iOS.
+A sample app that shows how to use Kotlin Multiplatform (KMP) to share code between Android and iOS.
 It uses [Thrones API](https://thronesapi.com/api/) to fetch characters from Game of Thrones.

 ## Tech Stack.
 - [Voyager](https://github.com/adrielcafe/voyager) - A multiplatform navigation library built for, and seamlessly integrated with, Jetpack Compose.